 The EU legalized chat control with a large majority on 06.07.2021.
 This is the first exception to the ePrivacy Regulation, which has not even been adopted yet.

-Very important, we are talking about legalization here, so MAY, an obligation, so MUST, is still to follow in the fall!
+Very important, we are talking about legalization here, so MAY, an obligation, so MUST, is still to follow in December!
 With this, the secure end-to-end encryption could find its end.

 Prosecution of child pornography, abuse and "grooming" (so-called attempts at solicitation)